 About The Boonesborough Historical SocietyOriginally the Donalds Historical Society, growth and expanded membership were behind the name change to the Boonesborough Historical Society.
 The Society is a non-profit organization dedicated to the preservation and sharing of local history.
 The BHS serves the South Carolina towns of Donalds, Due West and Honea Path and covers parts of Abbeville and Anderson Counties.
-We currently have about 70 members.

 A Brief HistoryThe Donalds Historical Society was organized in 1991 by Jane Wilson, Nan Barmore, and Jane Stone.
 Meetings commenced in Riley Stone's former store and officers were elected.
 Lewis Johnson served as President of the newly formed Society.
 Later presidents were Riley Stone and Robert Drake.
 Ruth Stone served as secretary/treasurer for many years while Jane Wilson continuously published the newsletter.